I am America's real anchor man, Rush Limboy and the Excellence in Broadcasting Network.

 This is amazing.

-Yeah, one one quick point to you, Rush.
+Yeah, one quick point too, Rush.

-Like I said, I lived with the Iraqis and uh they are very appreciative of what we're doing, and they said to me, um, because I I I lived with them, they said, you know, uh they they said to me they said, Hey, I hope that that you and the Americans are not gonna uh get up and leave, because they were truly disappointed, you know, actually when we left in ninety one.
+And they said to me, because I lived with them, they said, you know, they said to me, they said, hey, I hope that you and the Americans are not going to get up and leave, because they were truly disappointed, you know, actually when we left in 91.

-And I know that we had a different mission then, but they they truly want to be trained by us.
+And I know that we had a different mission then, but they truly want to be trained by us.

-And so, you know, they've only been training for uh about a year now, but they are coming along uh so well, it's just unbelievable, and you know, I I have great faith in the in the Iraqi people over there.
+And so, you know, they've only been training for about a year now, but they are coming along so well.

-Did you say you were army?
+Did you say you were Army?

-Uh Navy.
+Navy.

-Navy, you're in the Navy.
+You're in the Navy.

 All right.